 ++ = moderate recommendation

 [A] These comments are the opinions of the contributors, reviewed by the Primary Care Dermatology Society Executive Committee, and do not consider NHS costs and local prescribing restrictions, if any.

 Practical advice and further information resources for doctors and patients

 - Inflammatory rosacea is highly amenable to treatment and patients should be advised that whilst a chronic condition that cannot be cured, it can be very well controlled.
 Long-term treatment is generally advisable to minimise the risk of progression of the disease

 - Patients may initially require a combination of topical and systemic treatment, but ideally managed on topical treatments in the longer term.
-If significant improvement is not experienced at two months, patients should be encouraged to seek further medical advice
+If significant improvement is not experienced at 2 months, patients should be encouraged to seek further medical advice

 - Patients should be reassured that alcohol does not cause rosacea, although it may induce flushing